 - Use OR (again, caps) to broaden a search by searching for alternative terms: trade OR tariff*

 - If you're using AND and OR together, put the OR terms in parentheses so they are searched separately: "united states" AND politic* AND (trade or tariff*)

-There are additional limits to the left.
+To the left of the results are limits you can add to the search.
 Peer-Reviewed Journals, for example, is very useful.
-Under Resource Type, you can limit your search to books, articles, newspaper articles. etc. You can also limit by Subject, Creation Date, etc.
+Under Resource Type, you can limit your search to books, articles, newspaper articles, etc. You can also limit by Subject, Creation Date, etc.

 For additional search options, clicked Advanced Search in the upper right of the search results screen.

 Rutgers University Libraries comprises over twenty libraries and centers in New Brunswick, Camden, and Newark, but the most substantial collection in political science is located in the Alexander Library on College Avenue Campus in New Brunswick.
 There are also significant resources for women's and gender studies in the Douglass Library on Douglass Campus in New Brunswick.

 See the Find Books tab to learn how to have books delivered from one library to another.